hashicorp/terraform-provider-azurerm/website/docs/r/data_lake_store.html.markdown

 * `id` - The Date Lake Store ID.

+* `endpoint` - The Endpoint for the Data Lake Store.

 ## Import

 Date Lake Store can be imported using the `resource id`, e.g.